 Considering food toxins like GMOs, vegetable oils, high sugar intake and processed ingredients negatively impact gut flora, it’s important to not only eliminate these ingredients but also take a high quality probiotic.
 While our ancestors regularly ate probiotics via fermented foods and soil, the modern diet is severely lacking.

-Prior to soil depletion, soil used to be rich with magnesium.
-Our ancestors had a regular intake of magnesium from soil as well as bathing in and drinking water rich with magnesium.
+Prior to soil depletion, soil used to be rich in magnesium.
+Our ancestors had a regular intake of magnesium from the soil as well as bathing in and drinking water rich with it.
 Unfortunately, soil and drinking water are no longer rich with magnesium.

 I recommend a transdermal magnesium supplement; I personally use this magnesium oil lotion before bed.
 It is deeply relaxing and promotes restful sleep.

-To mitigate the effects of anxiety and depression, eat as closely to nature as possible, like your ancestors did.
+To mitigate the effects of anxiety and depression, eat as close to nature as possible.
 No fad diets, no 100 calorie snack packs, no low-fat crap.
 Eat real food.
-My 21 Day Lifestyle Transformation includes meal plans, recipes and grocery lists to help you overhaul your diet in three weeks.
+My 21 Day Lifestyle Transformation includes meal plans, recipes, and grocery lists to help you overhaul your diet in three weeks.
 If you suffer from anxiety and/or depression, or even if you just want to maintain a healthy lifestyle, I suggest avoiding these foods: